garysweaver/irie/README.md

         self.model_singular_name = 'your_model'
         self.model_plural_name = 'your_models'

-Those are used for *_url method definitions, to set instance variables like `@foobar` and `@foobars` dynamically, etc.
+These are used for *_url method definitions, to set instance variables like `@foobar` and `@foobars` dynamically, etc.

-Other class attributes available for setting/overriding, but they are all set by the other class methods.
+Other class attributes are available for setting/overriding, but they are all set by the other class methods defined in the next section.

 ### Usage